insilica/gdc-spark-gitbook/drugs_and_methylation.md

 ###Downloading TCGA methylation data
   At the time of writing, the GDC had not completed harmonizing methylation data.
 When the GDC incorporates a new data type it undergoes a harmonization procedure.
 Different  projects must conform to the same standards for harmonized data.

   The `legacy` gdc-api provides access to unharmonized data.
 An example of this kind of legacy data is available at https://gdc-api.nci.nih.gov/legacy/files?pretty=true.
-To perform a legacy query one can prepend `/legacy/` the GDC-API endpoint.
-GDC-Core provides a client for the legacy api as well:
+To perform a legacy query one can prepend `legacy` as in `.../legacy/files?...` to the GDC-API endpoint.
+GDC-Core provides a client for the legacy api which we use below to access illumina 450k methylation data:

 ```scala
 "Methylation data" should "be downloadable from GDC" in {